Updater/Updater.github.io/HTML.md

 Try to always be mindful of SEO and accessibility best practices.
 Use clear and verbose descriptions when writing text or at least clear and simple descriptions for labels and short text.

+Keep in mind that javascript may fail or be disabled for some users and code the site to be functional even without javascript.
+Forms should submit on their own, links should take you to another page and content should be on the page by default if it's important.

+## Images

+The most preferred way to send icons and other scalable images is with an icon font.
+New icons should be added to our main icon font.
+Make sure to take note of the character assigned to the icon and use that character in CSS's `content` property to add the icon to the page.
+Icon size can then be controlled with `font-size` and positioning with other standard CSS properties.

 Use descriptive alt text for images if they're important content and keep them as a background image if they're not important content.
 Try to always have images available in the most appropriate format.
 JPG for photos and SVG+PNG for icons, logos and things that have large blocks of solid color.

-Keep in mind that javascript may fail or be disabled for some users and code the site to be functional even without javascript.
-Forms should submit on their own, links should take you to another page and content should be on the page by default if it's important.

 ## Templates

-Server-side, all of our HTML is written using Handlebars and client-side, any templating should be overlayed on that HTML using Angular.
+Server-side, all of our HTML is written using Handlebars and client-side, any templating should be overlayed on that HTML.
 Server-side, use standard handlebars includes like:

 ```handlebars
 {{> error-template}}